radix2/dockchains/README.md

 ### Content Distribution

-BitTorrent is as natural a choice for binary images as is git for source.
+BitTorrent and maybe even the proprietary but free BitTorrent Sync product would be as natural a choice for binary images as is git for source.

 ### Source Code Repository

-For obvious reasons github.com is the sole contender here, at least as an aggregating hub.
+For obvious reasons github.com (or one of it's clones) is the sole contender here, at least as an aggregating hub.
 To simplify the design we might even have to trust them ;-)

 The unfortunately abandoned project https://github.com/gitchain/gitchain shares many of the same design goals as Project Dockchains.
-We should study and learn from the experiences made there and hopefully get the developer to join forces with us.
+We should study and learn from the experiences made there.

 ### Deterministic Build Process